 Last week we discussed writing query letters, and now I want to turn our attention to submitting them.
-There are several strategies for how to query agents, but I’ve found one method seems to be favored about the rest.
+There are several strategies for how to query agents, but I’ve found one method seems to be favored above the rest.
 While you are welcome to submit letters one at a time or all at once, you will most likely query a plethora of agents and it can be hard to keep track of them all.
 Below is the strategy I suggest for submitting your manuscript.

 Create Submission Levels